rolling-scopes-school/tasks/tasks/interview-corejs.md

    * `Function.prototype.bind` polyfill.
    * `Object.create` polyfill.
    * Event loop.
+   * Promises
+   * Iterators and generators
-   * Promises.
+   * spread/rest

-Full name and contacts of the mentor who will interview you can be found in this

 ### Passing the interview
 1. You should contact the mentor personally.
 Contact details will be announced through Discord.